 There is so much to see and do in this beautiful wilderness.
-Here are just a few options:
+There are several options listed below and be sure to stop by the front desk for a map that will help you plan your day!

 - Copper Peak Adventure Ride